-The Country Club of Cleveland was formed as an outgrowth of the Bit & Bridle Club.
+The log cabin was never built.
+However, the idea attracted others, and plans for a more elaborate social club on the lakefront were made.
+As a result, the Country Club of Cleveland was formed as “a club in the country for picnics and parties,” with a membership limited to 100.
 Following were officers of the club: Samuel Mather, president; Jeptha Wade II, vice-president; Charles C. Bolton, treasurer; and James Parmalee, secretary.
 Fifteen acres of land on Eddy Road next to the lake was acquired from Charles Coit.

 While on a business trip in the east, Samuel Mather was invited to play golf at the Saint Andrew’s Golf Club, located in Hastings-on-Hudson, New York.
 He returned from his trip with a passion for the new game.

 On March 23, 1895, Mather held an organizational meeting to form a golf club.
-Under his leadership the Cleveland Golf Club was organized, as a subsidiary of The Country Club, to build what would become the first golf course west of the Appalachians.
+Under his leadership, the Cleveland Golf Club was organized as a subsidiary of The Country Club to build the first golf course west of the Appalachians.
 The following officers were elected: Samuel Mather, president; Horace Andrews, vice-president; and Robert H. Clark, secretary-treasurer.
 Only members of The Country Club were privileged to join.

-Grounds were leased from Charles Coit for links east of Eddy Road (Now Haskell Homes).
-A short nine-hole course was laid out and a shack was built just north of the boulevard to be used as a pro shop and caddy shack.
+Grounds were leased from Charles Coit for links east of Eddy Road.
+A short nine-hole course was laid out, and a shack was built just north of the boulevard to be used as a pro shop and caddy shack.
 Coit stipulated in the lease that the club provide a fence to keep out the cows.

-The first formal opening for members only took place on July 13, 1895, with demonstrations on the crude site causing many to refer to the game as "pasture pool.”
-In spite of that, golf soon became an integral part of club activities.
+The first formal opening for members only took place on July 13, 1895, with demonstrations on the simple site causing many to refer to the game as "pasture pool."
+Despite that, golf soon became an integral part of club activities.
 From the first, golf was considered a sport that both men and women could play with dignity.

-The Cleveland Leader reported, "The course of the club begins near the lake and the first hazard is a six-foot hedge, a wire fence, and a bunker, on top of which is a huge, varicolored Japanese parasol shading a rustic bench.
-The course runs south to the railroad track, west to Eddy Road and then north again on the west side of the green to the finishing hole near the lake."
-Only four artificial bunkers were constructed, as there were enough fences, hedges, roads, and ditches to make the links difficult enough.
+The Cleveland Leader reported, "The course of the club begins near the lake, and the first hazard is a six-foot hedge, a wire fence, and a bunker, on top of which is a huge, varicolored Japanese parasol shading a rustic bench.
+The course runs south to the railroad track, west to Eddy Road, and then north again on the west side of the green to the finishing hole near the lake."
+Only four artificial bunkers were constructed.
+There were enough fences, hedges, roads, and ditches to make the links difficult enough.

-The clubhouse for the Country Club of Cleveland caught fire on October 1, 1899.
+The clubhouse for the Country Club caught fire on October 1, 1899.
 The only means of warming the building was a fireplace in the entrance hall with a high cobblestone chimney and a wide hearth.
-The hearth was built on the heavy joists of the floor and became charred and they eventually burst into flame and the clubhouse burned to the ground.
+Unfortunately, the hearth was built on the heavy joists of the floor and became charred.
+They eventually burst into flame, and the clubhouse burned to the ground.

-The Country Club of Cleveland opened a new clubhouse on August 4, 1900, chiefly as a social gathering place for "fun in the open air."
-The clubhouse stood further back from the lake than the old one but was built on the same general plan, only larger.
-It was a social club with the emphasis still on riding, but activities included croquet, swimming, and picnics.
+The Country Club opened a new clubhouse on August 4, 1900, chiefly as a social gathering place for "fun in the open air."
+The clubhouse stood farther from the lake than the old one but was built on the same general plan, only larger.
+It was a social club with still emphasis on riding, but activities included croquet, swimming, and picnics.
 The clubhouse was never open during the winter.
-Officers of the club were: E. W. Oglebay, president; George Russell, chairman of the house committee; D. B. Chambers, secretary-treasurer; and F. F. Hickox, chairman of the house committee.
+The club officers were: E. W. Oglebay, president; George Russell, chairman of the house committee; D. B. Chambers, secretary-treasurer; and F. F. Hickox, chairman of the house committee.

-When the Country Club opened their new clubhouse, the Cleveland Golf Club members decided to have a clubhouse of their own and acquired the country home known as Six Acres formerly owned by the Oliver Clay family on Coit Road which happened to be convenient both in plan and location.
+The Cleveland Golf Club members decided to have a clubhouse of their own.
+They acquired the country home known as Six Acres, owned by the Oliver Clay family at 12415 Coit Road, convenient both in plan and location.
 A new clubhouse was officially opened on May 5, 1900.
-The building committee advocated the purchase of a flock of sheep as less expensive than hiring men to mow and also more picturesque.
+The building committee advocated purchasing a flock of sheep as less expensive than hiring men to mow and also more picturesque.

 The new home of the Cleveland Golf Club was written up in The Plain Dealer on May 27, 1900.
-"The house was a quaint rambling structure standing in a grove of trees only a step away for the Shoreline cars.
-There were about twelve acres around the house with plenty of trees, pretty walks, rustic summer home and a most romantic bridge spanning a little gully which at one time accommodated a little stream, but has only grasses, ferns, and wildflowers."
+"The house was a quaint rambling structure standing in a grove of trees only a step away from the Shoreline cars.
+There were about twelve acres around the house with plenty of trees, pretty walks, a rustic summer home, and a most romantic bridge spanning a little gully which at one time accommodated a little stream but has only grasses, ferns, and wildflowers."

 Near the clubhouse was a small cottage that belonged to the club so that families could come out and stay during the summer.

-In 1902 the Cleveland Golf Club consolidated with The Country Club with the golf club giving up their Coit Road home returning to their recently built Country Club clubhouse.
-The golf club became an integral part of The Country Club.
+In 1902 the Cleveland Golf Club consolidated with The Country Club.
+The golf club gave up their Coit Road home and returned to the recently built Country Club clubhouse.
+Thus, the golf club became an integral part of The Country Club.

 By 1926, the once quiet parcel became surrounded by industrial property that began to encroach on the tranquility of the Club.
-The noise and aroma of halted livestock trains had a negative impact on adjacent golfers.
-Factory workers eating their lunches along the perimeter of the course were audibly appreciative of the female players, although gentleman golfers were treated with disruptive taunts from industrial onlookers, "Hit it, Percy, hit it!"
+The noise and aroma of halted livestock trains negatively impacted the adjacent golfers.
+Factory workers eating their lunches along the perimeter of the course were audibly appreciative of the female players.
+However, gentleman golfers were treated with disruptive taunts from industrial onlookers, "Hit it, Percy, hit it!"

 The solution to the problem came in an offer in 1928 from the Van Sweringen brothers, creators of Shaker Heights.
-The Van Sweringens proposed that the club relocate to a new Pepper Pike development with the promise of a large parcel of land and a loan with which to build a new clubhouse.
-The plan was approved and the ground was broken for a new clubhouse on Lander Road.
+The Van Sweringens proposed that the Club relocate to a new Pepper Pike development with the promise of a large parcel of land and a loan to build a new clubhouse.
+The plan was approved, and the ground was broken for a new clubhouse on Lander Road.